curv3d/curv/docs/Core_Language.md

 either aborting, or returning `null`.
 The default behaviour, absent a good reason to return `null`, is to abort.

-By contrast, OpenSCAD is extremely forgiving about bad arguments, and will usually either ignore them, or return null, but it won't abort.
-This creates problems:
-* If you make a mistake, OpenSCAD usually won't tell you, and you have to go searching through the code.
-This is particularly frustrating for beginners.
-* It is technically impossible to add new semantics to an existing function, because every change is a breaking change.
-People can and do write code that passes bad arguments to built-in functions or modules, and relies on whatever random behaviour results.

-By being hyper strict about bad arguments, Curv helps people find bugs in code.
-If we discover that a particular interface is too strict, we can relax the interface without breaking anything, but going in the other direction creates upgrade problems by breaking existing code.
+Here is the rationale for being strict about bad arguments:
+ 1. It helps people find bugs in code.
+ 2. If we discover that a particular interface is too strict, we can relax the interface without breaking anything, but going in the other direction creates upgrade problems by breaking existing code.

 ## The null value
 The special value `null` indicates the absence of a result, and is returned